blondie7575/GraphicsScientist/README.md

 ## The Sprite Geometry File

-This a simple CSV file which you provide to TGS to tell it where all your sprites are in the PNG, and what kind of options you'd like for each one.
+This is a simple CSV file which you provide to TGS to tell it where all your sprites are in the PNG, and what kind of options you'd like for each one.
 Here is the sample included:

 ```
 runFrame0,1,1,9,13,280,6,0